 SPECIES STATUS HABITAT POTENTIAL FOR OCCURRENCE RECOMMENDATIONS white-tailed kite (Elanus leucurus) FP Year-round resident in coastal and valley lowlands with scattered trees and large shrubs, including grasslands, marshes, and agricultural areas.
 Nests in trees, of which the type and setting are highly variable.
 Preys on small mammals and other vertebrates.
 Moderate Potential.
 The species may nest within the trees and vegetation of the Study Area but is unlikely to forage within the Study Area as no suitable grasslands are present.
-Implement Mitigation Measure BIO-4.
-L Mammals pallid bat (Antrozous pallidus) SSC, WBWG High Found in a variety of habitats ranging from grasslands to mixed forests, favoring open and dry, rocky areas.
+Implement Mitigation Measure BIO-4. l Mammals pallid bat (Antrozous pallidus) SSC, WBWG High Found in a variety of habitats ranging from grasslands to mixed forests, favoring open and dry, rocky areas.
 Roost sites include crevices in rock outcrops and cliffs, caves, mines, as well as hollow trees and various manmade structures such as bridges, barns, and buildings (including occupied buildings).
 Roosts must protect bats from high temperatures.
 Very sensitive to disturbance of roosting sites.
 Moderate Potential.
 The Study Area contains numerous trees, some of which may support hollows, crevices or similar features that can be occupied by bats.
 While thick forested wetlands are unlikely to support maternity roosting which requires significant solar exposure and heat retention, trees with large basal cavities may support non-maternity roosting bats.
 Implement Mitigation Measure BIO-5.

 SPECIES STATUS HABITAT POTENTIAL FOR OCCURRENCE RECOMMENDATIONS Ring-tailed cat (Bassariscus astutus) FP Widely distributed throughout most of California; absent from some portions of the Central Valley and northeastern California.
 Found in a variety of habitats including riparian areas, semi-arid country, deserts, chaparral, oak woodlands, pinyon pine woodlands, juniper woodlands and montane conifer forests usually under 4,600 ft. elevation.
 Typically uses cliffs or large trees for shelter.
 No Potential.
-This is a wideranging species that uses a variety of woodland habitats.
-This species has never been documented in the vicinity and given that the Study Area is surrounded by roads it is unlikely the species would remain undetected.
+This secretive species has not been documented in the vicinity in any official database (e.g., CNDDB) and given that the Study Area is surrounded by roads it is unlikely the species would occur due to the high levels of anthropogenic disturbance.
 No further recommendations.
 Townsend's big-eared bat (Corynorhinus townsendii) FC, SSC, WBWG Associated with a wide variety of habitats from deserts to higher elevation mixed and coniferous forests.
 Females form maternity colonies in buildings, caves and mines, and males roost singly or in small groups.
 Foraging typically occurs at edge habitats near wooded areas (e.g., along streams).
 No Potential.
 No buildings, mines, caves, or other large structures are present that could support roosting by this species.
 No further recommendations.